JoshuvaGeorge03/my-learning-of-datastructures/README.md

 -> if value is equal do nothing
 -> if you hit a leaf node, create a new node.

+P.s: always, when inserting a node, it will always go to the leaf of the tree.

 **Binary Search Tree Removal**

 Removal of the tree involves the two steps process